 There are two different types of aspherical lenses, which combine to minimize spherical aberrations over the whole area of the image and throughout the zoom range as well.
 The lens coatings are optimized to ensure that the color balance remains exceptional, and ghosting is minimized.

 A nine-blade circular diaphragm produces a soft and beautiful bokeh effect.
 The autofocus system has high-speed CPU and a ring-type USM, which allows fast and silent autofocusing.
 The lens is constructed to withstand the harsh outdoors and is thus durable even in bad weather.
+This Canon EF lens mount is our most popular pick.

 An excellent lens for shooting in portrait mode, the Canon EF 50mm f/1.2L USM is unmatched in performance.
 It features an ultra-large aperture, which produces an outstanding, narrow depth of field as well as a soft buttery bokeh.
 The lens has coatings that protect it from moisture and dust and is therefore excellent for outdoor use as well.